 A payoff occurs when the borrower pays the total amount required to completely satisfy the loan balance.
 This also stops a foreclosure because the loan is paid in full.

 Contents of a Payoff Quote/Letter.
-To pay off a loan, you must find out from the lender the exact amount needed to satisfy the debt.
-You do this by requesting a payoff quote (or payoff letter).
+To pay off a loan, you must find out the exact amount needed to satisfy the debt.
+You do this by requesting a payoff quote (also called a payoff letter or payoff statement).
 The payoff letter will include exactly how much you must pay by a specified date to satisfy the debt.
 The quote will include the unpaid principal balance and interest, plus any fees and costs (these are similar to those listed above for a reinstatement).
 The payoff letter will also include wiring instructions, as well as instructions for how to pay by check.
 The payoff quote may also describe how much you should adjust the payment if you decide to pay a few days before or after the given payoff date.

 The balance shown on your monthly payment statement is not a payoff amount.
 When you get your monthly mortgage payment coupon, it contains your mortgage balance.
 This is not the amount needed to fully pay off the loan because it does not include interest, late charges, foreclosure fees and costs, penalties, and the like.
 A mortgage payoff quote shows how much you actually owe the lender, as opposed to the payment coupon, which shows just the principal balance.